Azure-Samples/streaming-at-scale/eventhubs-databricks-cosmosdb/README.md

     az login

-and also make sure you have the subscription you want to use selected
+and also make sure you have selected the subscription you want to use:

     az account list